Back

 It was impossible to deploy the station on-premise.
 You have to constantly have it connected to the up-to-date code run on a server.
 This ain’t handy at all.

 We couldn’t change the IP by ourselves either.
 At least the manufacturer said so.
-We asked them to help — got the TeamViewer installed, gave access to the code, and observed the magic happening.
+We asked them to help — we got the TeamViewer installed, gave them access to the code, and observed the magic happening.

 React Native and backdrops

 React Native uses JavaScript for animations.
-So, when you animate all properties of an element, the frame rate drops down to 30fps.
+So, when you animate all properties of an element, the frame rate drops to 30fps.

 We got creative and found the solution: use the PanResponder API and make the absolute object layout.
-Thanks to the right positioning, we managed to ‘hide’ the backdrop — it’s already there in the main screen.
+Thanks to the right positioning, we managed to ‘hide’ the backdrop — it’s already on the main screen.
 So, when the user swipes up for a particular amount of pixels, the magic happens.

 Had to be done yesterday

-When the first app was ready, those two extra apps ‘entered the chat’.
+When the first app was ready, those two extra apps ‘entered the chat.’

 Telegram news about Energo stations in metro.
 IoT mobile app development.

-EnerGO stations are spotted in Moscow metro
+EnerGO stations are spotted in the Moscow metro

 The third app for technicians became a priority after the main app release.
 We realized this after launching several stations in the cafes: the technicians had to rent power banks with real money to maintain the system.

 The deadlines were our main ‘headache’ yet the whole thing was easy to implement.
-There was ready-made code on the backend, we only needed to tweak the client-side a little bit.
+There was ready-made code on the backend, we only needed to tweak the client side a little bit.
 In terms of functionality, the app is similar to the one that users download to rent a power bank.
 We focused on the deadlines and didn’t pay much attention to the UI part.

 To hell with the deadlines

 It’s pretty hard to find a project that started in 2020 and wasn’t affected by the COVID.
 Initially, we expected to get the stations in the middle of November 2019.
 However, at that time there was already a lockdown in China.
-The shipment was delayed first to the middle of December, then to January.
-While we were waiting for the power banks and the stations, we went beyond the MVP: made animations in the app, created the landing page, and tweaked the admin panel.
+The shipment was delayed first to the middle of December, and then to January.
+While waiting for the power banks and the stations, we went beyond the MVP: made animations in the app, created the landing page, and tweaked the admin panel.

 People have their own logic